 High court takes on Fannie, Freddie presidential power case

-The Supreme Court is hearing a case Wednesday that could make it easier for the president to fire the head of the agency that oversees government-controlled mortgage giants Fannie Mae and Freddie Mac.
+The Supreme Court wrestled Wednesday with a case that could make it easier for the president to fire the head of the agency that oversees government-controlled mortgage giants Fannie Mae and Freddie Mac.

-The case could also mean undoing an agreement between the companies and the government that has sent about $246 billion in their profits to the Treasury.
-That was compensation for the taxpayer bailout they received after the 2007 housing market crash.
+But the justices seemed skeptical about doing what shareholders of the companies have asked: setting aside an agreement under which the companies have paid the government more than $245 billion.
+That money was compensation for the taxpayer bailout Fannie and Freddie received after the 2007 housing market crash.

+Justice Neil Gorsuch called the shareholders' ask “a big one" and "hard for us to swallow.”

 The case is in many ways similar to one the justices decided earlier this year involving the FHFA's companion agency, the Consumer Financial Protection Bureau.
 The CFPB, the government’s consumer watchdog agency, was created by Congress in response to the same financial crisis.